 Deep down we all share the same dream.
 It doesn’t matter where we were born or our circumstances of life.
 The flame of this dream is always burning.
 It may only flicker at times, but you can’t extinguish your hero’s dream.

 The flame gets fanned with a simple question, “Why am I here?”
-And it gets tempered and worn to a faint flicker when we are confronted with life’s inevitable throng of adversity.
+And it gets tempered to a faint flicker when we are confronted with the throng of life’s inevitable adversity.
 But our hero’s dream can’t be extinguished.

 There is something every hero does.
 It’s the key to breathing life into a purposeful journey.
 Heroes think ahead.
 They don’t let the future surprise them.
 Heroes think about what finishing well would look like.